redhat-developer/che-dockerfiles/README.md

 # che-dockerfiles
-Che dockerfiles extended with security in mind.
+Che dockerfiles extended with security in mind